 Browse the videos of the open panels and thematic webinars on SIPRI’s YouTube channel.

 About the Stockholm Forum on Peace and Development

 Held annually, the Stockholm Forum is a dialogue-driven event that provides a neutral platform for interdisciplinary exchange among members of international communities in the development, humanitarian, peacebuilding and security spheres.
-The discussion-led roundtable sessions—which the Stockholm Forum is well-known for—are developed in collaboration with partner organizations and invite active participation from stakeholders at all levels.
+The discussion-led roundtable sessions—which the Stockholm Forum is well known for—are developed in collaboration with partner organizations and invite active participation from stakeholders at all levels.
 The theme of the 2021 Virtual Stockholm Forum was ‘Promoting Peace in the Age of Compound Risk’.

 About SIPRI’s films

-SIPRI produces a variety of videos to cater for different viewing preferences and to serve as an alternative platform for providing insights on peace and security.
+SIPRI produces a variety of films to cater for different viewing preferences and to serve as an alternative platform for providing insights on peace and security.
 Events are a core component of SIPRI’s outreach, and livestreams and recordings of SIPRI’s conferences and seminars are produced on a regular basis.
 Watch more films over at SIPRI’s YouTube channel.